 A certain amount of ‘normal’ movement can take place between one vertebra and the next in the spine.
 The more lax the ligaments, the more relative movement is possible.
 This means that with lifting, shifting, pushing and pulling motions, a single vertebra or a number of them, can do a slight rotation relative to the vertebrae above and below.
 What happens sometimes is, because the spine is not meant to do too much of this sort of thing and because the body is designed to protect the spine and nerves, a protective muscle spasm could ensue.
+This spasm can hold the vertebra in this deviated position, causing discomfort, pain or nerve irritation.

 The sequence of deviation would be something like this: You open or close a heavy sliding door.
 The one-sided force creates a rotation deviation in one or two of the vertebrae in the neck or low back.
 The local back or neck muscles go into a protective spasm to prevent too much rotation, and of course, injury.
 This protective spasm ‘locks’ the joints into this deviated position.